graalvm/native-build-tools/native-gradle-plugin/README.md

 <br />

-> :information_source: Most of the plugin configuration syntax and tasks from `io.micronaut.application` and `com.palantir.graal` plugins is out of the box supported at the moment via aliasing.
-> However, this behaviour should be considered transitional and therefore deprecated.

-> :information_source: Also note that for options that can be set using command-line, if both DSL and command-line options are present, command-line options take precedence.
+> :information_source: For options that can be set using command-line, if both DSL and command-line options are present, command-line options take precedence.

 ### Available tasks:
 ```